zhangwenhua029/HTML5TEST/README.md

 <ul>
   <li>You should be set up as a <strong>contributor</strong> for this project in GitHub before starting.</li>
   <li>You will need to PULL this project into your local workspace environment.</a></li>
-  <li>When you have completed the task, you wil need to ADD your files, COMMIT your changes and PUSH your work to this server</li>
+  <li>When you have completed the task, you will need to ADD your files, COMMIT your changes and PUSH your work to this server</li>
   <li>It is suggested that you complete the task on your local machine and only COMMIT and PUSH once when you have finished</li>
 </ul>
 <h3>The project folder and its contents</h3>